Immerse Yourself in Sustainability

 All students who enroll in one of our designated Maymester courses spend the full four weeks completing an immersive living-learning experience on Catalina Island.
 In addition to participating in their core classes, students engage in a variety of interdisciplinary activities designed for the whole group.
 Covering the social and natural sciences and the humanities, opportunities include problem-solving sessions, field research, recreation, and special events designed to train students in environmental leadership.

 Note: Maymester is included in spring semester tuition, but this experience has out-of-pocket costs associated with room and board on Catalina Island.
-Significant financial aid is available.
-Please apply through the links located in each course’s registration portal.
+Financial aid is available.
+The financial aid application will be available as part of the registration process.
 The Wrigley Institute values diversity and believes that financial need should never be a barrier to a world-class education.

-For more information about Maymester generally, watch the video below, read our FAQ, or contact John Heidelberg (email@example.com).
-For information about specific courses, including registration links, see the Maymester 2023 section below the video.
+For more information about Maymester generally, watch the video below, read our FAQ, or contact Hannah Maryanski Kiszla (firstname.lastname@example.org).
+For information about specific courses, including registration links, see the Maymester 2024 section below the video.

 Note: Most of the courses below have prerequisites that must be completed prior to the start of Maymester.
 Please contact individual instructors for more information about requirements, or for other details about specific courses.